jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 ![](configuration-aspects.png) {width="400"}

 *Aspects* is the last tab for the configuration.
-At the top of the screen you can select the type of orb.
+At the top of the screen, you can select the type of orb.
 In the current release, there is only one method to define orbs: Weighted orb.
 It uses percentages for celestial bodies and for aspects to define the actual orb.
 You can leave it that way.